mystikonetwork/mystiko-config/README.md

-## Mystiko Typescript Configuration Library
+## @mystikonetwork/config
-The typescript configuration library for [Mystiko.Network](https://mystiko.network).
+This package contains all configuration related files and modules.